-- Sareum's investment proposition centres on successful development and potential future out-licensing of two internal TYK2/JAK1 inhibitors, which are proceeding through towards planned IND filings in 2020. - Sareum is one of only a handful of companies with a TYK2 (or dual TYK2/JAK1) inhibitor in development (see Figure 3).
-Although its candidate is behind the two class leaders, Sareum's autoimmune disease-targeted SDC-1801 should be highly attractive as a licensing opportunity, as the therapeutic areas that it addresses are large and have historically supported multiple agents with similar mechanisms. - The most advanced compound in the TYK2 class is Bristol-Myers Squibb's BMS-986165, which is in Phase III trials for psoriasis and in Phase II for several other autoimmune indications.
+- Sareum's investment case centres on successful development and potential future out-licensing of two TYK2/JAK1 inhibitors, which are proceeding through towards planned IND (investigational new drug) filings in 2020. - Sareum is one of only a handful of companies with a TYK2 (or dual TYK2/JAK1) inhibitor in development (see Figure 3).
+Although Sareum's candidate is behind the two class leaders, its autoimmune disease-targeted SDC-1801 has the potential to be highly attractive as a licensing opportunity, as the therapeutic areas that it addresses are large and have historically supported multiple agents with similar mechanisms. - The most advanced compound in the TYK2 class is Bristol-Myers Squibb's BMS-986165, which is in Phase III trials for psoriasis and in Phase II for several other autoimmune indications.
 Pfizer also has an TYK2/JAK1 inhibitor in mid-stage clinical development.
-Both compounds have shown highly promising efficacy in a range of autoimmune indications. - Greater visibility of Sareum's cancer-focused TYK2i SDC-1802 through conference presentations/publications and solid progress with the higher profile autoimmune candidate SDC-1801 allows Marten & Co to increase the notional value of its combined TYK2 assets to c.£25m. - Development of the Sareum-originated Chk1 inhibitor SRA737 is effectively in a state of abeyance, while partner Sierra Oncology explores "non-dilutive strategic options" for further development.
-This follows a change in strategic priorities.
-Sierra is effectively looking to divest SRA737 (together with another asset) through a sublicensing deal or spin-out.
-Early trials have yielded some promising data and highlighted a fast-to-market development strategy in ano-genital cancer.
-SRA737 is one of only two molecules with this mechanism in development, the other, by Esperas Pharma (a VC-funded SPV), is in Phase I/II studies. - There is no guarantee that Sierra will be successful in securing a licensing deal or other arrangement to allow development of SRA737 to continue.
+Both compounds have shown highly promising efficacy in a range of autoimmune indications. - Greater visibility of Sareum's cancer-focused TYK2i SDC-1802 through conference presentations/publications and solid progress with the higher profile autoimmune candidate SDC-1801 has led to an increase the notional value of its combined TYK2 assets in QuotedData's model to around £25m. - Development of the Sareum's Chk1 inhibitor SRA737 continues, but it appears that this is likely to pause while partner Sierra Oncology explores "non-dilutive strategic options" for further development.
+This follows a change in Sierra's strategic priorities.
+Sierra is effectively looking to divest SRA737 (together with another asset) through a sub-licensing deal or spin-out.
+Early trials have yielded some promising data and highlighted a fast-to-market development strategy in anogenital cancer.
+SRA737 is one of only two molecules with this mechanism in development, the other, by Esperas Pharma (a venture capital backed vehicle), is in Phase I/II studies. - It should be noted that there is no guarantee that Sierra will be successful in securing a licensing deal or other arrangement to allow development of SRA737 to continue.
 However, if there is an extended delay in finding a partner and no active development underway, CRT Pioneer Fund (the counterparty in the current licensing deal) may seek to recover rights under the diligence clauses.
-This would, however, be unlikely to be possible before 2021 and would have to be followed by a further attempt to relicense it. - Sareum has a 27.5% economic interest in a licensing deal covering SRA737, which we assume would be maintained in the event of any transaction over the asset by Sierra.
-Marten & Co valued this interest in SRA737 at £20.3m last year, but the uncertainty over timelines and the indications that may be pursued means that this should be considered impaired, pending resolution of the situation. - Sareum otherwise remains exposed to risks normally associated with drug development, including the uncertain outcome of clinical trials, its reliance on partners, and the success or failure of competing molecules. - With reasonable assumptions for R&D spending, overheads and tax, Marten & Co suggests a current fair value of Sareum to lie in the £20-25m (0.65-0.81p/share) range, versus the previously published £25-35m.
-This valuation still offers up to 92% upside at the current share price, with potential for further gains from a satisfactory resolution of the current uncertainty over SRA737.
+This would, however, be unlikely to be possible before 2021 (development continues for now and there needs to be a period in which there is no development for the clauses to kick in) and the fund would then have attempt to re-license it. - Sareum has a 27.5% economic interest in a licensing deal covering SRA737, which we assume would be maintained in the event of any transaction over the asset by Sierra.
+Marten & Co valued this interest in SRA737 at £20.3m last year, but the uncertainty over timelines and the indications that may be pursued means that this should be considered impaired, pending resolution of the situation. - Sareum otherwise remains exposed to risks normally associated with drug development, including the uncertain outcome of clinical trials, its reliance on partners, and the success or failure of competing molecules. - With reasonable assumptions for research and development spending, overheads and tax, QuotedData's model suggests a current value of Sareum to lie in the £20-25m (0.65-0.81p/share) range, versus the previously published £25-35m.
+As noted on the front page of this note, this valuation still offers up to 92% upside at the current share price, with potential for further gains from a satisfactory resolution of the current uncertainty over SRA737.